iterative/gto/README.md

 │ churn      │ v3.0.0    │ dev     │ 2022-07-09 19:27:13 │ churn@v3.0.0 │
 ╘════════════╧═══════════╧═════════╧═════════════════════╧══════════════╛
 ```

+In this case the version will always have a single stage (or have no stage at
+all).
+This resembles Kanban workflow, when you "move" your artifact version from
+one column ("stage-1") to another ("stage-2").
+This is how MLFlow and some other
+Model Registries work.

 To enable this workflow, you need to supply the `--vs` and `--av` arguments to
 `gto show` and `gto which` commands.
 Other commands behave the same way